justeat/JustEat.RecruitmentTest/README.md

 ## Coding Test

 Just Eat has a public API available at [https://uk.api.just-eat.io/](https://uk.api.just-eat.io/) that you will use to get restaurant information, including restaurant details and delivery information.
+We'd specifically like you to use the `SearchByPostcode` endpoint that is documented at [https://uk.api.just-eat.io/docs#operation/SearchByPostcode](https://uk.api.just-eat.io/docs#operation/SearchByPostcode).

 As an example, [https://uk.api.just-eat.io/restaurants/bypostcode/ec4m](https://uk.api.just-eat.io/restaurants/bypostcode/ec4m) returns a list of restaurants that deliver to the outcode EC4M, including some basic restaurant information.